(Photo by Amdraci)

 PEOPLE AND PLACES TO AVOID

-“Cocalar” is a Romanian word that basically translates as “douchebag”.
-We use it to refer to the sort of people who wear skin-tight shirts and drive SUVs while listening to very loud, very shit music.
-There is a good chance they'll take the piss out of you if they find out you’re a foreigner, so just avoid them if you don’t fancy a fight.
+“Cocalar” is a Romanian word that basically translates as “douchebag.”
+We use it to refer to the sort of people who wear skin-tight shirts and drive SUVs while listening to very loud, very shitty music.
+There is a good chance they'll hassle you if they find out you’re a foreigner, so just avoid them if you don’t want a fight.

 Stolen Phone Salesmen